ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Authorization failure
 ```

-A request with a correct scope attribute included will result in a successful invocation.
-An example of a JWT that has the correct scope attribute is as follows.
+A request with a correct "scope" attribute will result in a successful invocation.
+An example of a JWT that has the correct "scope" attribute is as follows.

 ```
 {